nperez0111/Remote-Messages-Desktop/README.md

 _Not Affliated with [Beast Soft](http://www.beastsoft.co.uk/)_

-My main reason for developing this is to so that I don't have to have Chrome running in the background to use the service.
+My main reason for developing this is so that I don't need to have a Chrome tab open to use the service.

 #### Note: Remote Messages is only available for Jailbroken iPhones.
 Please see their [FAQ](http://www.remotemessages.com/faqs/) for further details.